 It was a massage parlour in a quiet street in the city amongst seedy adult video stores.
 It wouldn’t be long before I found out exactly what went on behind those closed doors.

 The entry to the massage parlour was lit up by the light shining from inside, and the flashing name sign outside the door.
 Inside there was a long, straight narrow stairwell.
 The stairs were covered in red carpet and as I took my first step, I noticed they were worn and dirty like they’d never been cleaned.
-Walking up the stairs behind the Asian man who had bought me here my head hung low.
+Walking up the stairs behind the Asian man who had brought me here my head hung low.
 I was scared, ashamed, embarrassed.
 My gut was telling me to run, to turn around and run fast.
 But where would I run to?
 Who would I run to?
 I had nowhere to go.
 I was alone.

 Feeling faint and woozy I reached out to the wall to get my balance.
 The pink cream coloured paint was peeling off the walls.
 I pulled my hand back quickly and a lump began to form in my throat.
 There was a distinct smell in the air that I would later recognize as stale cum mixed with rubber and dust.